markatots/qMaruPL/README.md

 As you saw in this tutorial 2, you could enter "darkred" and "darkgreen" in qMaruPL properties.
 Color codes are displayed here, "https://www.colordic.org/".

-If you have apps that have already used qMaruPL since qMaruPL didn't start to support this function, you need to set all three properties, conditional back ground color, font color, and blink, at once, from the top to the bottom.
-Or you might see a JSON error message once.
-Although I want to correct the behavior, it might be inevitable.
-Anyway to manage to have an extension have measure's property took a lot of my effort.
-I had to create two HyperCubes to calcurate the grand total conditional expression.
-I spent a good deal of time on looking into the specifications.
-So I believe qMaruPL can be one of the greatest example to conduct Qlik Sense API with AngularJS.

 From December 29th, 2021, qMaruPL can be set navigation sheet id as the one of the measure properties.
 While hovering on the measure that has the navigation sheet id property, a mouse cursor indicates that the cell can be clicked.
 The sheet id is here, the part of bold italic.